PDM4AR/exercises/docs/07-optimization.md

 #### **Minimize total L1-norm travelled distance** (`min_total_travelled_L1_distance`)

-> You are not the brightest person out there, and you think that travelling the shortest distance possible is the best way to reach the tresure before everyone else.
+> , and you think that travelling the shortest distance possible is the best way to reach the tresure before everyone else.

 Plan a voyage such that the total L1-norm travelled distance, i.e. the sum of the L1-norm distances of the multiple journeys to depart from an island to arrive to another island, is minimized.